These wonderfully fragrant keto coconut macaroons are truly easy to make - there's no need to whip the egg whites!

 - Vanilla extract: Try to use the real thing - pure vanilla extract - and not the artificially flavored stuff.

 - Unsweetened shredded coconut: Make sure you don't use reduced-fat shredded coconut.
-It's extremely dry and will produce cookies that will go straight to the trash - and I'm speaking from a sad experience.
+It's extremely dry and won't work in this recipe.

 Variations

-The main way to vary the basic recipe is by using different flavor extracts.
+- The best way to vary the basic recipe is to use different flavor extracts.
 For example, you could use coconut extract instead of vanilla extract - this will obviously result in an even more pronounced coconut flavor.

 Instructions

-Making these keto coconut macaroons is easy!
 Scroll down to the recipe card for detailed instructions.
-Here are the basic steps:
+Here are the basic steps for making these macaroons:

-- You start by whisking together the eggs, coconut oil, stevia, and vanilla.
-(Photo 1).
+You start by whisking together the eggs, coconut oil, stevia, and vanilla.

-- Next, add the coconut and mix to combine.
+Add the coconut and mix to combine.
 Check the mixture - it should not be liquid, but the coconut needs to be moist.
-If it's dry, add a little water.
-(Photo 2).
+If it's dry, add 1-2 tablespoons of water.

-- Drop spoonfuls of the mixture onto a parchment-lined rimmed baking sheet.
-(Photos 3-4).
+Drop spoonfuls of the mixture onto a parchment-lined rimmed baking sheet.

-- Bake the cookies until golden brown, about 12 minutes at 350°F. Cool them to room temperature before enjoying them.
-(Photos 5-6).
+Bake the cookies until golden brown, about 12 minutes at 350°F. Cool them to room temperature before enjoying them.

 Expert Tips